FrameHolder-dev/FrameHolder-dev/README.md

 ### FrameLabs

-B2B software studio — Telegram Mini Apps, network infrastructure, mobile and web development.
+Quiet products.
+Serious systems.

+An independent studio focused on apps, launch operations and privacy-first products — deep experience in Apple platforms, VPN/eSIM and backend systems.

 [framelabs.one](https://framelabs.one)